This Spirulina Smoothie is a thick nourishing green smoothie to start the day with 12 grams of plant-based protein, iron, and vitamins.

-- Avocado – this adds healthy fatty acids to the smoothie.
+- Avocado – Avocado adds healthy fatty acids to the smoothie.
 Make sure you use a ripe avocado without dark spots on its flesh to avoid a bitter aftertaste.

 - Almond milk or any dairy-free milk you love, like coconut milk or hemp milk.